-Press > for a short video about how the hook-on planes that were would have evolved, or continue reading for more details.
+Press > for a short video about how the hook-on planes would have evolved, or continue reading for more details.

 Sadly, it was unlikely the Naval Aircraft Factory could re-tool for another ZR-1 – like effort even for assembly in what would have to become an orange-peel door-equipped Lakehurst hangar.
 With no airship carrier, there seemed little need for what would have actually been a modernized Sparrowhawk in capability.
 One man in a tiny cockpit would still be challenged to muti-task as scout, navigator, Morse code interpreter and tapper, and of course, fighter pilot.
 As the ZRCV awaited a champion who could get it through the Washington funding maze, theory had already began to evolve away from a single-seat fighter-scout airplane.
 Adding a second man at first had seemed non-affordably luxurious, but then became increasingly more practical.
 As new radio, navigation and homing equipment began to overload the pilot trying to fly the airplane and also look for the enemy above and below, a two-man crew became more of a necessity.

 Goodyear was quietly working on its next generation rigid airship.
 It was a carrier from the keel up, initially illustrated with the familiar F9C-2s of old.
 Applying lessons learned and the latest thinking in the hook-ons (above), their design soon accommodated “Northrup-Type Attack Bombers” within a extended keel.